tomasantunes/distrust/README.md

 # distrust
-A classic card made with Javascript
+A classic card game made with Javascript